-This is my port of the Mini vMac emulator to the iPhone and iPod Touch, for iPhone OS 2.2 or later.
+This is my port of the Mini vMac emulator to the iPhone and iPod Touch, for iPhone OS 2.2 to 5.x.

 Here is a video of it, showing some features of an early version: